GoodStuff-Fm/goodstuff/_baseline/big-ball-chunky-time.md

 [Jeff Samardzija says MLB should eliminate extra innings, implement ties](https://sports.yahoo.com/giants-pitcher-jeff-samardzija-thinks-mlb-games-should-end-in-a-tie-025555421.html)

+We go through all the upcoming rule changes.
+Kyle asks Andrew to rule on them.

 # Minor League Team of the Week

 This week's team of the week is the [Norfolk Tides](https://en.wikipedia.org/wiki/Norfolk_Tides).